 As a military spouse or dependent, your family has made considerable sacrifices to help keep our nation strong.
 It’s only right that you should use all of the scholarships, funds and assistance available to you in order to further your education and provide for your family.

 The DoD, U.S. Armed Forces and the nation are willing to provide you with a wide range of benefits and options.
 Unfortunately, that can make it hard to locate what’s available to you and difficult to learn how to retrieve those funds.
-Picking a partner such as Vista Military can help you find and successfully apply for the funding that your family is awarded because of the efforts you have made.
+Picking a partner such as Vista College can help you find and successfully apply for the funding that your family is awarded because of the efforts you have made.

 Military Friend Schools are here for you, and it’s time to let the country repay you for your service and sacrifice.